 Not all business is good business.
 Just because a company is in your target market doesn’t mean you want to do business with them.
 Even if your target market is well-defined, not all the companies will be a good fit or have a need right now.
 It’s the salesperson’s job to qualify the prospects, and part of qualifying is determining how “ideal” they are.
 Are your salespeople trained to identify your Ideal Customer?

 Typically, qualifying determines whether there is a need and a budget.
 If there is, the next step to qualifying is determining if there is a good fit between the prospect’s need and your solution.
-If the answer is yes, a good salesperson will identify all of the buying influences involved and learn the buying process and collaborate with the team to gather all the needed information to move the opportunity forward.
+If the answer is yes, a good salesperson will identify all of the buying influences involved, learn the buying process and collaborate with the team to gather all the needed information to move the opportunity forward.
 You close the deal and have an ‘ideal’ customer.
 That’s all there is to it, right?

 Eyes Wide Open